Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- He has scored a run in 23 games this season, with multiple runs five times.
+- He has scored in 23 of 84 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.